ThobesForBros/Wired-for-Perfection/perfectionism.md

 **FADE IN:**
 *A dimly lit gym, illuminated by the glow of overhead fluorescents.
 The rhythmic CLANK of weights and hushed chatter fill the air.*
-*MC (early 20s, lean, determined) is mid-rep on the leg press machine, his face contorted with exertion.
+*MC (early 20s, lean, determined) is mid-rep on the squat, his face contorted with exertion.
 Sweat beads on his forehead, muscles strained.
 His BEST FRIEND and another FRIEND linger nearby, chatting casually.*

 **BEST FRIEND**
 Dude, you’ve been at this for hours.
 Take a break.